onaraighl/hydroDynInstability/README.md

 Welcome to the GitHub Repository for the textbook <i>Hydrodynamic Instability: From Theory to Simulations</i>.
 This is an upper-level textbook devoted to the theory and computation of hydrodynamic instability.
 Many of the chapters of this book involve in-depth computations, in which various theoretical concepts and formulas are worked out, to give quantitative predictions of instability.
 The following sub-directories correspond to those book chapters involving numerical computation.
 By clicking through, you will find the code base and detailed instructions, in case these are of use to readers.

+Most of the sub-directories here involve Matlab codes for various hydrodynamic stability problems.
+The Matlab examples extend however to simple iterative solvers illustrating concepts in numerical methodds for Partial Differential Equations.
+Beyond this, the repository also includes a full Navier-Stokes solver for a 3D channel flow, which has been parallelized using MPI, and is capable of simulating turbulence using a Large-Eddy Simulation.
+This code is referred to as sTPLS, and has been written about (and documented) [elsewhere](https://iopscience.iop.org/article/10.1088/0143-0807/37/4/045001/meta).

-The figure below shows a simulation which was generated with a variant of the sTPLS, which was modified to include an immersed-boundary force which simulations the presence of obstacles.
+The figure below shows a simulation which was generated with a variant of the sTPLS, one which was modified to include an immersed-boundary force which simulations the presence of obstacles.
 In this way one can visualize vortex shedding (itself a consequence of hydrodynamic instability) in parallel flow past an obstacle.

 ![Cartoon](cartoon1.png)